 An in-house lawyer must be able to explain complex legal issues in a way nonlawyers can understand, Sulzer says.
 If you have a brilliant legal idea or strategy but you are not able to effectively communicate it, that brilliant idea or strategy may never be executed.
 As a legal business partner of choice, you work with the business on solutions and keep your brilliantly drafted and researched legal opinion as a backup, he says.
 Sulzer sees in-house lawyers as in a unique position to connect the dots.

 Ultimately, Sulzer’s efforts put entrepreneurial spirit into action to stretch beyond business to the company’s mission of enhancing people’s quality of life.
 “It’s not just legal work.
-We help people see better, and that makes our work even more purposeful and rewarding,” Sulzer says.
+We help people see brilliantly, and that makes our work even more purposeful and rewarding,” Sulzer says.

 Norton Rose Fulbright is honored to work with Dr. Stefan Sulzer and the talented legal team at Alcon Inc. Our vision is to provide world-class legal support to our clients through our business principles of Quality, Unity, Integrity and Community.
 Please visit nortonrosefulbright.com to learn more.